GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Conclusion

 \section{Conclusion}

 We presented the first comprehensive investigation of citation validity in the age of LLMs, mapping how ghost citations flow from generation through adoption, review failure, and propagation.
-We develop \citeb as an open-source tool that establishes a measurement baseline and clarifies the systemic nature of the threat, and we call on the community to prioritize citation integrity.
+We develop \citeb as an open-source tool that establishes a measurement baseline and clarifies the systemic nature of the threat.
+We hope our work motivates the community to treat citation integrity as a critical priority and call for immediate efforts to safeguard the scholarly record before ghost citations become an intractable problem.